 Rapé tobacco benefits

-With lighter doses and mixtures, the benefits may include a pleasant feeling in your nose, the opening of the nostrils in case of colds and a sense of light detachment.
+With lighter doses and mixtures, the benefits may include a pleasant feeling in your nose, the opening of the nostrils in case of colds, and a sense of light detachment.

 Right after taking it, I close my eyes for a few minutes to focus on my inner feelings or sensations.
-When I am administering to somebody else, I usually give her or him a light head massage afterward and focus Reiki energy to the forehead, where the rapé effect is felt the most.
+When I am administering to somebody else, I usually give her or him a light head massage afterward and focus Reiki energy on the forehead, where the rapé effect is felt the most.

-The psychedelic blends of rapé can although induce much deeper effects.
+The psychedelic blends of rapé can induce much deeper effects.
 It is crucial then to know which kind of snuff you are about to take: You don’t want to start flying if this was not part of the plan!